awsdocs/amazon-transcribe-developer-guide/doc_source/lang-id-stream.md

 You also have the option to select a preferred language from the set of language codes you provide\.
 Adding a preferred language can speed up the language identification process, which is helpful for short audio clips\.

 **Important**
 If none of the language codes you provide match the language, or languages, identified in your audio, Amazon Transcribe selects the closest language match from your specified language codes\.
 It then produces a transcript in that language\.
 For example, if your media is in US English \(`en-US`\) and you provide Amazon Transcribe with the language codes `zh-CN`, `fr-FR`, and `de-DE`, Amazon Transcribe is likely to match your media to German \(`de-DE`\) and produce a German\-language transcription\.
-Mismatching language codes and spoken languages can result in an inaccurate transcript, so we advise caution when including language codes\.
+Mismatching language codes and spoken languages can result in an inaccurate transcript, so we recommend caution when including language codes\.

 If your media contains two channels, Amazon Transcribe can identify the dominant language spoken in each channel\.
 In this case, set the [https://docs.aws.amazon.com/transcribe/latest/APIReference/API_Settings.html#transcribe-Type-Settings-ChannelIdentification](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_Settings.html#transcribe-Type-Settings-ChannelIdentification) parameter to `true` and each channel is transcribed separately\.
 Note that the default for this parameter is `false`\.
 If you don't change it, only the first channel is transcribed and only one language is identified\.